 If you are looking for the best deal in cabins out in the mountains make sure you look for places to stay on Airbnb.
 You can also get a free $40 Airbnb credit when you sign up for a free account via my link.

 Also, make sure to check out our travel deals page for any deals or sales on your next trip no matter where it is!

 1. Tour a Moonshine Distillery – The Great Smoky Mountains are famous for moonshine and in Gatlinburg there are several distilleries that will give you free tours, and if you are of age even free tastings!
 Ole Smoky Moonshine is one of the most popular but the other two to check out would be Sugarlands Shine and Doc Collier Moonshine.
 I suggest calling before showing up to check tour times.

 2. Roaring Fork Motor Trail – This is a scenic drive.
 This 6-mile one-way loop includes several historic homes, Roaring Fork Cemetary, and the remains of an early settler villages.
 There are stops all along the way and several great hiking trails.

 3. Cades Cove – Another scenic drive in the Great Smoky Mountains National Park, this one is an 11-mile one-way loop.
-The buildings are also open for taking making this a fantastic open air museum.
+The buildings are also open for taking tours, this a fantastic open-air museum.